Shoulder Instability Adelaide - Treatment and Surgery

 The shoulder joint is a ball-and-socket joint that allows for a wide range of motion, but this mobility also makes it more prone to instability compared to other joints.
 A shoulder dislocation is when your shoulder joint comes out of its socket.
 A shoulder subluxation is when your shoulder joint comes out partially out of its socket and usually pops back in.

 After a shoulder dislocation, the structures that hold the shoulder joint together may become stretched, weakened or damaged.
 Shoulder dislocation and instability are frequently used interchangeably.
 After a shoulder dislocation your shoulder may feel unstable, in that certain movements of your shoulder can make your shoulder not feel quite right and give you a sense of wanting to dislocate again.
-There are two main types of shoulder instability:

 Traumatic Instability: